phenomnomnominal/phenomnomnominal.github.com-old/web/content/how-i-tricked-our-testers-into-becoming-java-script-developers.md

         UserLogin.login('username', 'secret');
     });

 Now, the elements are encapsulated by the `UserLogin` component, as well as the specifics of the `login` action.
 If the exact way that a user logs in should change in the future, the test only needs to be updated in one place.
-Our current workflow is that a developer uses **tractor** to create *components* as a part of the initial dev work on a feature, as they are in a better position to decide which element selectors will be the most robust.
+Our current workflow is that a developer uses tractor to create *components* as a part of the initial dev work on a feature, as they are in a better position to decide which element selectors will be the most robust.

 #### Features and Step Definitions:

-Features are created using the same **Gherkin** syntax, but with some additional constraints.
-The *Given*, *When* and *Then* actions have very specific meanings within **tractor**.
+Features are created using the same Gherkin syntax, but with some additional constraints.
+The *Given*, *When* and *Then* actions have very specific meanings within tractor.

- * A *Given* step is in charge of setting up API calls, which can be mocked using the `$httpBackend` service from **AngularJS**.
+ * A *Given* step is in charge of setting up API calls, which can be mocked using the `$httpBackend` service from AngularJS.
  * A *When* step describes a task, which is made up of a set of interactions on some *components*
  * A *Then* step declares an expectation, which is a combination of getting the state of a *component* via an interaction and an expected result.

 #### Mock Data:

-**tractor** allows users to input mock data as **JSON** and assosciate that data with a given URL.
+tractor allows users to input mock data as JSON and assosciate that data with a given URL.
 It uses the `$httpBackend` service to intercept AJAX calls and replace the response with the mocked data.
 While it expects mock data by default, it will also allow for a call to pass-through to a real server and get real data.

 #### Everything is just files:

-Because **tractor** directly operates on **JavaScript**, **JSON** and **Gherkin** files, everything can still work as it used to, files can still just be manipulated and merged as you'd expect them to be.
+Because tractor directly operates on JavaScript, JSON and Gherkin files, everything can still work as it used to, files can still just be manipulated and merged as you'd expect them to be.

 ### Try it out!

-**tractor** is available on [**Github**](https://github.com/TradeMe/tractor), and can be installed via **npm**, using `npm install -g tractor@alpha`.
-Please give it a go on your **Angular** app, and let me know how it works for you!
+tractor is available on [**Github**](https://github.com/TradeMe/tractor), and can be installed via **npm**, using `npm install -g tractor@alpha`.
+Please give it a go on your Angular app, and let me know how it works for you!
 We are still a wee way away from a proper release, but until then I will be using this blog to document anything interesting that comes out of the development process!